Recipe: Matzo Brei with Bananas and Pecans

-Matzoh brei is just the comforting, homey dish to serve the morning after your Passover Seder next week.
+Matzoh brei is just the comforting, homey dish you want to eat the morning after your Passover Seder.
 My grandmother would never have added pecans, bananas and maple syrup (she was more of a salt and pepper gal), but I believe she would have surprised herself, raised an eyebrow, and enjoyed this delightful variation.

-Crush matzoh crackers into a large bowl.
-In a medium-sized bowl, whisk milk, eggs, cinnamon, vanilla, salt and syrup until combined.
+Crush matzo crackers into a large bowl.
+In a separate medium-sized bowl, whisk milk, eggs, cinnamon, vanilla, salt and syrup until combined.
 Pour liquid mixture over crackers.
-Let stand for about 5 minutes (crackers will absorb much of the liquid).
-Cut banana into slices, add half to the matzoh-egg mixture, reserve other half for garnish.
+Let stand for about 5 minutes (the crackers will absorb much of the liquid).
+Cut the banana into slices, add half to the matzoh-egg mixture, reserve other half for garnish.

 Heat the butter in a large skillet on medium-high heat.
 Pour matzoh-egg mixture into the pan.
 Cook for about 5 minutes, until lightly golden and egg is cooked through.
 Serve with reserved banana slices, pecan pieces, a dash of cinnamon and extra maple syrup, if desired.
 A dab of whole yogurt is a nice garnish too, although not required.